Comparisons12 min read

 Look, this one isn't as close as it might appear from the outside.

 Namecheap wins on value, pricing longevity, developer tooling, and domain management.
 If you're a freelancer, developer, or savvy site owner who doesn't need hand-holding, Namecheap is the smarter, cheaper, and more transparent choice — particularly over a multi-year horizon.
-Honestly, I think Namecheap is one of the most underrated hosting options in the entire budget segment right now.
+I think Namecheap is one of the most underrated hosting options in the entire budget segment right now.

 • Best for beginners and WordPress: Try Bluehost